-Despite a year where power prices fell significantly due to the impact of the pandemic, wholesale markets have since recovered and are now exceeding pre-pandemic levels reaching record highs at the end of 2021.
+Wholesale electricity markets have recovered post-Covid and are now exceeding pre-pandemic levels reaching record highs at the end of 2021.
 To mitigate exposure to wholesale power price volatility the Company has hedged power prices through a fixed-price power purchase agreement through to 30 September 2023 and will continue to consider hedges beyond this date.

-Although the longer-term economic situation is still unclear the director does not, at the time of signing these accounts, see any significant doubt as to the Company's ability to continue to trade at the current level and meet its day to day operating liabilities as they fall due.
+Although the longer-term economic situation is still unclear the directors do not, at the time of signing these accounts, see any significant doubt as to the Company's ability to continue to trade at the current level and meet its day-to-day operating liabilities as they fall due.